- Wastewater treatment

-Where pumping is required, WaterAid usually supports the installation of hand pumps.
+Where pumping is required, we usually support the installation of hand pumps.
 Electrical, diesel and solar pumps are sometimes used where communities are able to cover operation and maintenance costs and where spare parts can be found locally.

 Examples of sanitation technologies include simple pit toilets, ventilated improved pit (VIP) toilets, dual pit toilets, composting toilets, pour-flush toilets and communal toilets with a septic tank.
 Communities and families are trained in all aspects of the correct usage and maintenance of toilets.
 We consider emptying and transport systems, which are of particular importance in high-density settlements.

 With all technologies, we evaluate each approach with the first aim of long-term sustainability.
-Each is evaluated based on:
+Each is evaluated on the basis of:

 - Availability of technology and its materials and spare parts in local markets

 - Match to people’s actual needs